Geodesic Length Distribution in Sparse Network Ensembles: Sparse general random network

-The Gompertz distribution is a reflection of the Gumbel distribution around the origin---one of the three extreme value distributions with an exponential tail \cite{gnedenko1943distribution}.
-It has been previously shown to model lengths of self-avoiding walks in ER graphs \cite{tishby2016sarw}.
+Furthermore, if $\forall i\in[N]:\tau_i> 1$ and the nodes at $(x,y)$ are homophilous i.e. $\varphi_i(x)\varphi_i(y)>0$, then Eq. \eqref{eq:sf_gompertz} can be viewed as a product of survival functions of a (discrete version of the) Gompertz distribution, wherein the $i^\mathrm{th}$ term has shape and scale parameters $(a_i, b_i)$ that depend only on the eigenpair $(\tau_i,\varphi_i)$.
+Notably, the scale parameter $b_i$ of geodesic lengths is given by $\log\tau_i$.
+The Gompertz distribution---one of the three extreme value distributions with an exponential tail \cite{gnedenko1943distribution}---has been previously shown to model lengths of self-avoiding walks in ER graphs \cite{tishby2016sarw}.

-\paragraph*{SPLD for a random node pair.}We can further define a distribution for the shortest path length between a randomly selected node pair in the network, which should be informative about typical geodesic lengths in the network, by averaging over the source and target nodes
+\paragraph*{GLD for a random node pair}We can further define a distribution for the geodesic length between a randomly selected node pair in the network, which should be informative about geodesic lengths for typical node pairs, by averaging over the source and target node locations: